wp-plugins/wordpress-flash-uploader/readme.txt

 Please go to the settings page of Wordpress Flash Uploader.
 There you find a small donation section.
 Thank you for your support.

 == Changelog ==
+= 3.2 =
+* New: TFU 3.2 is included
+* Fix: Sync is now started every time after an upload.
+* Fix: Sync text is now shown directly afte rthe upload finishes
+* Fix: Removal of invalid media entries are disabled right now as it seems it causes problems on some systems.
+Please still make a backup of you install before useing this plugin.
+* Fix: Small layout fixes

 = 3.1.3 =
 * Fix: Invalid characters are removed from the image_magic_path to avoid that harmfull commands can be entered.